Designing and Delivering Training and Exercise Programs That Improve Safety and Security

 IEM’s strong multi-disciplinary approach results in the development of comprehensive training programs that help prepare our nation’s emergency responders, emergency management officials, and federal, state, and local leaders.
 By measuring the difference between expected and actual capabilities, IEM's training and exercise programs pinpoint necessary changes to plans, procedures, communications, policies, and equipment that help ensure improvement.

 IEM conducts training needs assessment and provides training program evaluation support services to ensure your training program and its participants are hitting the mark.
 Our comparative, performance-based methodology delivers an unbiased assessment of knowledge retention, helping to identify areas of strength and weakness in curriculum and/or instructional delivery.
 Armed with this kind of assessment, course delivery can be changed and training results improved.

 Classroom / Instructor-based Training

-IEM offers personal, onsite training and exercises in a variety of media.
+IEM offers personal, on-site training and exercises in a variety of media.
 We provide training CDs, Help Desk support, and training for commercial off-the-shelf (COTS) products.
-IEM’s “train the trainer” programs are also popular due to their reputation for successfully promulgating critical information.
+IEM’s “train the trainer” programs are also popular, due to their reputation for successfully promulgating critical information.

 Distance / Independent Study-based Training

 IEM ensures that training outcomes are always linked to our clients’ critical program and mission goals, even when students are distance learners, working through self-directed computer-based training programs.
-IEM has delivered state-of-the-art, web-enabled interactive technologies to a variety of clients, helping to insure a common understanding among team members.
+IEM has delivered state-of-the-art, web-enabled interactive technologies to a variety of clients, helping to ensure a common understanding among team members.

 Red Teaming / Hostile Action-based Drills